kingdonb/cdcongitopscon2023-slides/slides.md

 * Portable artifacts
   * with language independence

+# Why Wasm

+* Frankly I cannot sell Wasm
+* No commission either
+* If you take it, I get nothing
+* I think it will be useful
+* Let's find out together

+# Why Kubernetes

+* For Flux and GitOps
+* If you chose Kubernetes, you already know why you did (!)
+* Declarative, versioned, immutable artifacts
+* Self-healing infrastructure

 # Compiled Languages

 * Rust
 * Go
 * JavaScript, TypeScript
 * C#
-* ...
+* ... (value for you all as well)

+# Why Ruby

+* I used Ruby since 2002(?)
+* Comfort and familiarity
+* Top Notch Debugging ++
+* Bundler, Fibers, Ruby 3.0
+* for faster time to market

+# Ruby Solutions

+* To run a website
+* To connect a database
+* scrape content from internet
+* To build an IRC bot
+* No compiler needed, duck typing, object orientation

 # Web Assembly in Ruby

-* Ruby is an interpreted language
+* Ruby is interpreted language
-* wasmer-ruby
+* gem: wasmer-ruby
-* wasmtime-rb
+* gem: wasmtime-rb
 * Run Web Assemblies in Ruby
 * What is a Web Assembly?

 # Bytecode Runtime Format

-* Can you run Ruby in Web Assembly?
+* Can run Ruby in Wasm?
 * Yes, but first...
-* Web Assembly is a binary
+* Wasm is a binary format
-  * You can run it
-* Web Assembly is also a library
+* Wasm also builds libraries
   * Include it in other programs

+# Ruby in Ruby?

+* Consider not doing this
+* No theoretical benefit afaict
+* It was the first thing I tried
+* I could not make it work
+* Let's try the other thing

 # Web Assembly

 * Call functions from it
 * Ship memory around
 * Export functions to it
-* Use a compiler
+* Use a compiler, or...
-* Or...
 * System Interface (WASI)

 # Features: Format